scott-22/algorithm-reference/README.md

 **Dijkstra** fails if we have negative weights, so in that case we use the **Bellman-Ford** algorithm.
 It starts by setting all distances to infinity, and the source distance to 0.
 Then, for relaxation, instead of finding the node with the least temporary distance, it iterates through all edges and updates the distance of a node if there’s a better path.
 This is guaranteed to relax at least one node.
 TODO: PROVE THIS.
 That’s why we perform this step V-1 times, for a total of O(EV) runtime.

-There’s another better algorithm based on **Bellman-Ford**, called the **Shortest Path Faster Algorithm**, or the **SPFA**.
+There’s another better algorithm that can handle negative weights, called the **Shortest Path Faster Algorithm**, or the **SPFA**.
 Similarly to the other two, it sets all node distances to infinity, and the source to 0.
 It also uses a queue (normal queue, not priority queue) to keep track of next nodes.
 At each iteration, it pops a node from the queue, and then relaxes all of its neighbours.
 Unlike **Dijkstra** however, whenever it updates a neighbouring node, it adds it to the queue (possibly more than once), since there’s a chance it can update other paths from that node.
 At each node, the algorithm can potentially push all the other edges into the queue, which means it runs in O(EV) time.
 However, experimentally, it runs in O(E) time, a better complexity than all of the other algorithms.
 This allows it to always outperform **Bellman-Ford**, and usually **Dijkstra**.

 ##### ALL PAIRS
 If we need to find multiple shortest path queries (shortest path between multiple points), it’s usually more efficient to use **Floyd-Warshall**.
 The Floyd-Warshall algorithm is a dynamic programming algorithm, with O(V^2) space complexity and O(V^3) time complexity.
 It works for negative weights (no negative cycles though) as well.
 For denser graphs, this beats out running **Dijkstra** V times resulting in O(VE log V) → O(V^3 log V).
-The substructure used is that
+The DP transition used is that
 _distance(i, j, k) = min(distance(i, j, k-1), distance(i, k-1, k-1)+distance(k-1, j, k-1))_
 where _distance(i, j, k)_ represents the minimum distance from _i_ to _j_ where the path only consists of those two nodes and optionally the nodes from 1 to _k_.
 It’s quite easy to see why it runs in cubic time, and by iterating through _k_ (similar to the space optimized knapsack) we only need quadratic space.

-#### \*KTH-SHORTEST-PATH*
-This problem is similar to the \*SHORTEST-PATH* problem, but instead of finding the shortest, we find the k-th shortest (either strictly, i.e. the k-th minimum out of all possible path _lengths_, or non-strictly, i.e. the k-th minimum out all possible _paths_).

-There’s a special case to consider for the second shortest path if we know the start node _s_ and the end node _k_.
-This technique works for the strictly 2nd shortest path in undirected graphs.
-We can compute it by solving \*SHORTEST-PATH* twice: once from the beginning and once from the end.
-This is a very useful technique that’s used very often for all sorts of graph problems.
-Then, for each edge _<u, v>_, we find _dst(s, u) + <u, v> + dst(v, k)_.
-If this value is greater than the shortest path, we consider it as a potential 2nd shortest path.
-TODO: PROVE THIS.
-If we’re allowed to visit each edge more than once, we can simply perform the same thing with the edge _<v, u>_.

 #### \*BOTTLENECK-PATH*
 What’s referred to as the widest path problem defines the bottleneck of a path to be the edge with the least weight that makes up this path.
 The problem seeks to find the shortest path that maximizes the value of the bottleneck (in other words, the shortest path that maximizes the minimum value of any of the edges it’s made up of), akin to the maximin problem from other fields of math.
 It’s also often useful to do the opposite: to find the path that minimizes the maximum edge weight in a graph, akin to the minimax problem.